immersive-arts/Sparck2_Documentation/docs/reference/sparck_core.md

 ![CORE_component_Toolbar](../assets/images/core/CORE_component_ossia.png)

-The object [sparck.device sparck] is a fork of libosssia and used for managing all the properties of the SPARCK nodes.
+The object [sparck.device sparck] is a [fork of libosssia](https://github.com/immersive-arts/Sparck2_libossia) and used for managing all the properties of the SPARCK nodes.
 This object is essential for the function of the SPARCK ecosystem and should not be removed or disconnected from the Toolbar in anyway.

 ---

 ![CORE_component_Toolbar](../assets/images/core/CORE_component_pattrstorage.png)

-The object [pattrstorage] uses the Max buildin pattrstore system to store any max objexts within this patcher hierarchy that have a script name and an [autopattr] object with the respective patcher.
+The object [[pattrstorage](https://docs.cycling74.com/reference/pattrstorage/)] uses the Max buildin pattrstore system to store any max objexts within this patcher hierarchy that have a [script](https://docs.cycling74.com/userguide/scripting_overview/) name and an [[autopattr](https://docs.cycling74.com/reference/autopattr/)] object with the respective patcher.

 ---

 ![CORE_component_Toolbar](../assets/images/core/CORE_component_savebang.png)

-Together with the [savebang] objects, this setup makes sure that the pattr and ossia managed properties are automatically stored with the patcher.
+Together with the [[savebang](https://docs.cycling74.com/reference/savebang/)] and [[closebang](https://docs.cycling74.com/reference/closebang/)] objects, this setup makes sure that the pattr and ossia managed properties are automatically stored with the patcher.

 ---

 ![CORE_component_Toolbar](../assets/images/core/CORE_component_loadbang.png)

-The [loadbang] executes the SPARCK CORE once the complete patch is loaded.
+The [[loadbang](https://docs.cycling74.com/reference/loadbang/)] executes the SPARCK CORE once the complete patch is loaded.
 This is another essential object that should not be removed.